chadwhitman/min/README.md

 VENDORS USED

-HTML5 Boilerplate, Modernizr.js, jQuery, Normalize CSS
+HTML5 Boilerplate, Modernizr.js, jQuery 1.10.2, Normalize CSS

 MODULES USED (not included in a basic D7 installation) TO CREATE DEMO: